Tackling technical debt through strategic communication

 The term “Mental Models” was introduced in 1943 by Kenneth Craik, who suggested that our minds build "small-scale models" of reality to anticipate events.
 These mental models are abstractions created by our brains to help us understand the world, influencing our behavior and problem-solving approaches (akin to having personal algorithm in our minds).

-In engineering teams, a common pitfall is the assumption that all members share the same understanding of project requirements, the system design vision, or the implementation plan.
+In engineering teams, a common pitfall is the assumption that all members share the same understanding of a bug, feature requirements, system design, or the implementation plan.

 (2) Undocumented Knowledge: Tacit and Tribal